 Human Rights in the Palestinian Territories

-Richard Falk delivers the 10th Annual Edward Said Memorial Lecture.
-Since Edward Said’s death in 2003 a number of institutions around the world have sponsored talks by renowned academics in honor of their colleague Edward Said.
-This lecture by Richard Falk was hosted by Princeton University’s English Department.
+Richard Falk delivers the 11th Annual Edward Said Memorial Lecture.
+Since Edward Said’s death in 2003 a number of institutions around the world have sponsored talks by renowned academics in his honor.
+This lecture is by Richard Falk.
 He says of Edward Said, that he “addresses the challenge of apparent defeat and the accompanying feelings of hopelessness.
 He chooses resistance.
-He declares a refusal to accept the unacceptable, however unfavorable the ‘facts on the ground.'”
+He declares a refusal to accept the unacceptable, however unfavorable the ‘facts on the ground.’”